maordaniel/chatBot/README.md

 - **React Router**: Chosen for its routing capabilities and ease of use
 - **ESLint**: Ensures code quality and consistency across the codebase
 - **Prettier**: Ensures code formatting consistency across the codebase
+- **Path alias**: Chosen for its ease of use and ability to create a path alias for the project

 ## Folder Structure